urbangrammarai/urbangrammarai.github.io/src/blog/post19_mapscaping.md

 ```{post} February 10th, 2022
 ```

-# The Urban Grammar at MapScaping podcast!
+# The Urban Grammar on MapScaping podcast!

 Last month, Dani had a chance to speak with Daniel from the [Mapscaping podcast](https://mapscaping.com/podcast/) about the Urban Grammar project.
 You can listen to the conversation over at the podcast's website: